 We believe that everyone should have enough to eat.
 Emergency food boxes and cooked meals are available through our network of Partner Agency programs and sites.
-You are eligible for a food box if you meet the USDA 2021 Income Guidelines.
+You are eligible for a food box if you meet the USDA 2022 Income Guidelines (also available in Spanish and Russian).
 You do not have to provide: ID, proof of income, proof of address, or proof of citizenship to receive food.

 COVID-19 Update: Some food pantries and meal sites are adjusting their services in response to COVID-19.
 We suggest calling before you visit to confirm hours and services.
 Face coverings may still be required at locations for individuals.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.